i-like-robots/epl-golden-years/README.md

 ## About

+The API has been built using Fastify and a copy of the API is currently hosted on Vercel.

+You can explore the REST API using [Swagger UI](https://epl-golden-years.vercel.app/docs/swagger-ui) or the GraphQL API with [GraphiQL](https://epl-golden-years.vercel.app/docs/graphiql-ui).

-A copy of the API is currently hosted on Vercel; the Open API definition can be found [here](https://epl-golden-years.vercel.app/rest/schema.json) and the GraphQL Schema is [here](https://epl-golden-years.vercel.app/graphql/schema.gql).
+Alternatively, the Swagger/Open API definition can be found [here](https://epl-golden-years.vercel.app/rest/schema.json) and the GraphQL schema is available [here](https://epl-golden-years.vercel.app/graphql/schema.gql).

 Currently WIP 👷